patillacode/epicure/README.md

 ### Why?

 I like to keep my projects as clean as possible, and I don't like to add dependencies unless strictly necessary.

-I usually end up writing the same little utils over and over again, so I decided to create a centralized place where I can keep them.
+I usually end up writing the same little utils over and over again, so I decided to create a centralized place where I can keep them organized and ready to use in any project I'm working on.

 ### Installation